ppy/osu-wiki/news/2023/2023-11-22-project-loved-november-2023.md

 220 BPM, 8:12 | 8.71★\
 *description written by ::Sartan::{ user=4100941 }*

 You might see a returning theme here if you visited the [snow storm -euphoria-](https://osu.ppy.sh/beatmapsets/467816#fruits/1000764) map voting before this one; another [CWC 2017](/wiki/Tournaments/CWC/2017) grand final map!
-This time, it's from a name we have technically only seen once if we consider their guest participation in a ::Rocma::{ user=566276 } map, namely [Last Bubble](https://osu.ppy.sh/users/1302259)!
+This time, it's from a name we have technically only seen once if we consider their guest participation in a ::Rocma::{ user=566276 } map, namely ::Last Bubble::{ user=1302259 }!

 They may not be the most consistently active mapper, but they sure made a great mark on osu!catch history after their effort on this cracking tiebreaker.
 Most people are surely already familiar with the type of music that our lovely featured artist Imperial Circus Dead Decadence makes, and what types of beatmaps it allows to manifest. *Yomi yori Kikoyu, Koukoku no Tou to Honoo no Shoujo* has \*MANY STREAMSSSSS\*, many many many \*STREAMSSSSSSSSSSSS\*.
 This 8-minute-long finger breaker is freaking rough, simply said.
 There's no magic behind it, you just need tons of stamina and focus in order to complete this behemoth, let alone get anything resembling a full combo.
 Again, this one is for the top players in our midst.